marcusmcb/bandcamp-scraper/README.md

 # bandcamp-scraper
-Scraper app to pull data from Bandcamp pages using Cheerio/Axios
+Scraper app to pull data from Bandcamp pages using Cheerio/Axios.
+Marcus McBride, 2022.